Demonstration of sequential processors with quantum advantage and analysis of classical performance limits: Silicon photonics experiment

-In conclusion, in each case which we analyzed, we observe that the realistic experiment produces the correlation function close to 0.5, which is the maximum value of the correlation function with respect to the target (\ref{targetbit}) or (\ref{target4}) with half of the entries equal to zero.
-In Section \ref{sec:classical} we establish bounds on the achievable correlation function for optimized classical sequential processors which are shown in Figs. \ref{fig:resultsa}, \ref{fig:resultsc}, and \ref{fig:resultsb} as the vertical blue lines.
+In conclusion, in each case that we analyzed, we observe that the realistic experiment produces the correlation function close to 0.5, which is the maximum value of the correlation function with respect to the target [Eqs. (\ref{targetbit}) or (\ref{target4})] with half of the entries equal to zero.
+The bounds on the achievable correlation function for the optimal classical sequential processors are shown in Figs. \ref{fig:resultsa}--\ref{fig:resultsb} as the vertical blue lines are established in Section \ref{sec:limited}.
 We conclude that the classical processor cannot output a function that approaches the target function for any deterministic strategy.
 In this sense, the quantum processor significantly outperforms the classical one in this task, showing a separation of expressivity between the classical and quantum processors.